A) Jesus’ death—the ransom for us

 The only “human sacrifice” pleasing to God in the Old Testament is in Numbers 8:

-Aaron then shall present the Levites before the LORD as a wave offering from the sons of Israel, that they may qualify to perform the service of the LORD.
-Now the Levites shall lay their hands on the heads of the bulls; then offer the one for a sin offering and the other for a burnt offering to the LORD, to make atonement for the Levites.
-You shall have the Levites stand before Aaron and before his sons so as to present them as a wave offering to the LORD.
-“Thus you shall separate the Levites from among the sons of Israel, and the Levites shall be Mine.
-Then after that the Levites may go in to serve the tent of meeting.
-But you shall cleanse them and present them as a wave offering.
-(Numbers 8:11-15)
+…and Aaron shall offer the Levites before the Lord as a wave offering from the people of Israel, that they may do the service of the Lord.
+Then the Levites shall lay their hands on the heads of the bulls, and you shall offer one for a sin offering and the other for a burnt offering to the Lord to make atonement for the Levites.
+And you shall set the Levites before Aaron and his sons, and shall offer them as a wave offering to the Lord.
+Thus you shall separate the Levites from among the people of Israel, and the Levites shall be mine.
+And after that the Levites shall go in to serve at the tent of meeting, when you have cleansed them and offered them as a wave offering.
+(Numbers 8:11–15)

 Here, the Levites are offered as a “wave offering” to Yahweh.
 The wave offering did not consist of killing the bulls, but of the service of the Levites.
-The Levites were the special possession of the Lord – their whole service was the offering pleasing to God.
+The Levites were the special possession of the Lord—their whole service was the offering pleasing to God.
 A far more perfect offering than the Levites, who needed to sacrifice for their own sins, was Jesus.
 His service surpassed that of the Levites by far.

-Even if people had followed Jesus’ call to repent – and if he had not been murdered by criminals – his life still would have been the perfect sacrifice for the salvation of the world – a bloodless human sacrifice.
+Even if people had followed Jesus’ call to repent—and if he had not been murdered by criminals—his life still would have been the perfect sacrifice for the salvation of the world—a bloodless human sacrifice.

-Supplement 3: Was Jesus’ death necessary?
+Supplement 3: In Which Sense Was Jesus’ Death Necessary?

 Numerous passages in the New Testament speak of our salvation through Jesus’ death.
 Does that mean that without the judicial murder of Jesus, God would have been unable to save us?
 The New Testament writers take Jesus’ death and resurrection as a given fact.
 They do not speculate about possible alternative ways God could have brought about salvation.
 We would like to mention just a few thoughts here which should prompt us to think.